Effective Home Remedies For Matted Dog Hair

 What Causes Matted Dog Fur?

 Mats are made when dog fur gets tangled and wraps around itself.
-This makes clumps of loose dead hair and live fur that is tightly wound.
-They will trap more fur without regular brushing, eventually exposing the dog’s skin.
-Mats often form in friction-prone locations, including the collar area, behind the ears, under the chin, the armpits, under the harness, their feet, and the back of their rear legs.
+This makes clumps of loose dead hair and live fur that are tightly wound.
+They trap more fur without regular brushing, eventually exposing the dog’s skin.
+Mats often form in friction-prone locations, including the collar area, behind the ears, under the chin, the armpits, the harness, the feet, and the back of the rear legs.

-During the “blowing coat” phase of a dog’s yearly shedding, when they lose their winter coat in preparation for their summer coat, or vice versa, matting can become more common.
+During the “blowing coat” phase of a dog’s yearly shedding, matting can become more common when they lose their winter coat in preparation for their summer coat, or vice versa.
 A buildup of matting and pelting can occur if stray fur isn’t brushed away regularly.
-Mats are more common on dogs that enjoy swimming because the water makes their hair curl and then dry tangled.
+Mats are more common on dogs that enjoy swimming because the water makes their hair curl and dry tangled.
 Matting is common in washed but unbrushed dogs.

-Any dog with a long hairs or double coat is indeed at risk for matting, but if you ask any poodle-owner, you’ll know that poodles are more prone to this problem.
+Any dog with long hair or a double coat is at risk for matting, but if you ask any poodle owner, you’ll know that poodles are more prone to this problem.
 Due to their hybrid nature, doodle coats are more prone to matting than other coats.
 Curly-coated breeds like Poodles and Bichon Frises have a similar problem if their coats aren’t regularly brushed.
 Long-coated dog breeds like Bearded Collies and Rough Coat Collies are similarly affected.

 Home Remedies For Matted Dog Hair